thanadol-iot/ws-rtsp-tunnel-proxy/Readme.md

 ## Features
 - WebSocket server running on a specified port.
-- Establishes connection between a client WebSocket (A) and another WebSocket server (C).
+- Establishes connection between a client WebSocket and another WebSocket server.
 - Forwards messages from the client to the WebSocket server.

 ## Prerequisites